Last updated March 11, 2026

-Getting Started with ContextDX
+Getting Started with ContextDx

-ContextDX is an Architectural Intelligence Framework that makes system architecture accessible to everyone in your organization.
+ContextDx is an Architectural Intelligence Framework that makes system architecture accessible to everyone in your organization.
 Whether you're a business analyst scoping requirements, a developer inheriting a complex system, or a CTO assessing technical risk—ContextDX provides the architectural context you need in language you understand.

 Time to complete: 10 minutes